-See Appendix B (page 68) for a detailed list of what should usually be included in Works Requirements.
+See Appendix B (page 66) for a detailed list of what should usually be included in Works Requirements.

-Using the correct Form of Tender
+Using the correct Form of Tender and Schedule

 There are different forms of tender for the different forms of contract.
-The correct form of tender must be used with each form of contract, as set out in the following table.
+The form of tender is also accompanied by the schedule for use with each form of contract.
+The correct form of tender must be used with each form of contract, as set out in tabular form in Section 1.10 of guidance note GN 1.5.